AmberGraceSoftware/Dex/docs/Chapter1/VirtualInstance.md

 ## `CoinCounter` Component

-Let's write the CoinCounter component defined in the above example.
+Let's write the CoinCounter component defined in the example above.
 In Dec, instances are not directly created using `Instance.new`; instead, Dec components use ***Virtual Instances*** to describe how a UI component is pieced together and interacted with, which Dec then uses to create, destroy, and modify